Childhood lessons: bad code

 (Cite: Child Abuse & Neglect, Volume 78, April 2018, Pages 19-30, Narayan et al., doi.org/10.1016/j.chiabu.2017.09.022

-(Note, this too is an academic research article, locked behind paywall).
+(Note, this too is an academic research article, locked behind a paywall).

-The BCE score then, allowing for the same caveats, begin with: “Growing up, I had…”
+The BCE score then, allowing for the same caveats, begin with: “Growing up, you had…”

 At least one caregiver with whom you felt safe